Religious Leaders Connection: Learning, Supporting, Relationships

 1:30 p.m. – 3 p.m.

-Please RSVP to the Rev. Cynthia Bronson Sweigert, email@example.com, to let her know if you plan to attend or your interest in attending future meetings, if you are not able to attend this one.
+Please RSVP to the Rev. Cynthia Bronson Sweigert, email@example.com, to let her know if you plan to attend or if you are interested in attending future meetings.

 In this challenging time of demographic and economic change and political instability leading a religious community is not getting any easier.
 The leadership challenges are many.
 Leaders from across religions learning together, supporting one another, and getting to know one another is a way grow leadership capacity for just such a time.